• Days

 The deduction under section 80E can be claimed for a maximum of 8 assessment years from the year you start repaying the loan or until the interest is fully repaid, whichever is earlier.

-In the case where the complete repayment of the loan is done in 5 years only, then tax deduction will be allowed for 5 years and not 8 years.
+If the loan is completely repaid in 5 years only, then tax deduction will be allowed for 5 years and not 8 years.

 For example,